Interpreting Differences in DISC Graphs

 - The person’s core – their private self.
-This graph displays one's instinctive response to pressure, and is based on a person’s learnt reactions.
+This graph displays one's instinctive response to pressure and is based on a person’s learned reactions.

 - The person’s mirror – their perceived self.
 This graph is the mental picture the person has of him/herself.

 These three graphs are a strong indication of one's personality traits in a given environment and their perceived strengths.

 Differences between these three graphs have a significant meaning for a trained behavioral consultant and coach.
 For instance, if the public mask is different than the private mask, this indicates stress as the demands of a person’s environment may be forcing behavior that is not congruent with their core.
 Such differences may also indicate growth, general transition, or unawareness of the demands of the environment.

 In other words, a significant difference between Graph 2 and Graph 1 indicates that your client must adapt their behavior substantially to fit into a workplace or environment.
 This demand can cause unhappiness and stress if the person is not aware of how to manage it.
 This is where a coach can help.

 Oftentimes, you can notice different DISC styles showing as dominant traits on Graph 1 and Graph 2.
 This also has a hidden meaning, i.e.:

 - A Higher "D" in Graph 2 than Graph 1 means this person desires more control than they currently have in their environment.
 By bringing this out to their client, a coach can help their client find ways they may be able to have more control.

 - A Higher "I" in Graph 2 than Graph 1 indicates the person needs more social interaction.
 Again, bringing this to their client’s attention, a coach can help them find ways they may be able to have the social influence they desire.

 - If the "S" goes up considerably in Graph 2 than Graph 1, the person likely prefers to avoid conflict, though they cannot do that in their current environment.